gophergala/TypingGeeks/README.md

 - User matching
 - Generate text ( many languages will be supported, this can increase difficulty and usefulness)
-- Exchange progress of each player and skill that send to attach another player
+- Exchange progress of each player and skill that send to attack another player

 ### Client ( Current - Only 1 player locally, Future - Use as a client for Multiplayer )